 The snapshot name must be limited to the characters '\$', '#', 0-9, A-Z and a-z; it must not start with a capital letter.
+The name can be retrieved by using the get_snapshot_name() method on HtmlWriter.

 Version Changes 3.1 Added support for ASM mode